microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

-# Using Authenticator to Access Azure Resources
+# Using Authenticator to access Azure resources

 This sample will show you how you can get an access token for Azure resources with the SDK.
 Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to integrations with Azure Storage or Service Bus.